MattKevan/kevan-11ty/src/work/rcpch.md

 ### Outcome

+This was one of the largest and smoothest projects I was involved in, despite the large numbers of competing stakeholders and priorities.
+I believe it was successful becasue of the excellent communication, not just between RCPCH and the agency, but inside RCPCH itself.
+Every team was involved in the project throughout and had a direct stake in its success.

-The project took over three years, from pitch to launch.
-The UX phase took about nine months and the site was launched in March 2018.
+The site launched in March 2018.

 [**Visit the site »**](https://www.rcpch.org.uk)